 6 Ways to Overcome Holiday Impulse Purchases

-You walk into a store, wallet in hand, ready to tackle your holiday shopping with a focus on both cost and convenience.
+You walk into the store, wallet in hand, ready to tackle your holiday shopping with a focus on both cost and convenience.
 Fast forward to a cart overflowing with impulse buys from “Last Minute Gifts,” “$5 Stocking Stuffers,” and “Gadget Gifts for Anyone” sections.
 How did all these items find their way in?
-Who knows—it’s the holidays, after all, and you’ll figure out a place for them later.
+Who knows, it’s the holidays after all, and you’ll figure out a place for them later.
 But it’s not just brick-and-mortar stores luring you in.
 Online retailers are just as guilty, bombarding you with “flash sales,” “half-priced gift sets,” and “save $10 on $50 purchases.”
 Temptation is everywhere, and it’s hard to resist the pull of a good deal.
-According to a survey by Statista, U.S. consumers spent an average of $150 a month on impulse purchases in 2023.
+Consumers spent an average of $281.75 a month on impulse purchases in 2024.
 With the holidays coming up, that average is likely to increase.
 So how do you avoid overspending while giving generously?
 Keep reading to find out how to overcome holiday impulse purchases.

 1. Budget First

 Take the time to calculate how much you can spend on the holidays before you shop.
 Once you know how much you can spend, divide that number by how many people you need to buy for.
 There’s your lucky number for gift-giving.
-If you know yourself well and an impulse buy is unavoidable, then set aside a small portion of your budget.
-This way there’s extra cushion in your budget.
+If you know yourself well and an impulse buying is unavoidable, then set aside a small portion of your budget to use towards this.
+That way there’s extra cushion in your budget.

 2. Make a List